asafzaf/Fixit/README.md

 ## Usage

-1. Start the app using `npm start`.
+1. Start the app using `npx expo start`.
 2. Follow the instructions in the console to open the app on your device or emulator.

 ## Features